phenixita/azure-pipeline-pr-copilot/overview.md

-# AI PR Review Task for Azure Pipelines
+# PR Copilot Task for Azure Pipelines

 The AI PR Review Task for Azure Pipelines is designed to use the GPT model from OpenAI to review Pull Requests and provide feedback as comments in the Pull Request.